godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

         var node = Node3D.new()
         parent.add_child(node)

-        # The line below is required to make the node visible in the Scene tree dock
+        # As Editor Scripts only run once, they must set child owner to the scene root.
-        # and persist changes made by the tool script to the saved scene file.
+        # This makes a Node persistent and visible in the scene dock.
         node.owner = get_scene()

  .. code-tab:: csharp